hito16/ffmpeg-wiiu/examples/6-sdlhelloworld/README.md

-# Week 3 an actual SDL Hello world, that uses graphics to write on the screen
+# Week 3: an actual SDL Hello world

 _Caveat: Don't treat these as "proper" examples.
-I'm just showing what I did to get up to speed with the library and environment.
-Consider these as throwaway code snippets from a newbie finding his way, but willing to share his stupid mistakes._
+I'm just showing what I did to get up to speed with the homebrew environment.
+Look at these, learn and avoid the same bruises_

-From example 5-xxxx   We know our environment and Makefile is sane.
+From example 5-sdlchekenv   We know our environment and Makefile is sane.

 Take some boilerplate SDL code, compile it to the WiiU with as few changes as possible.